 To give you an idea of it’s enormity, the crater is large enough to fit the entire island of Manhattan inside it!

 It was super chilly, and even though we had packed and dressed accordingly for the colder temperatures, the wind chill was overpowering our warm clothes!
 Luckily, the tour company offered insulated windbreaker / blanket / poncho-things(?) that helped tremendously!
 And after the sunrise we were greeted at our shuttle by hot cocoa, coffee, and tea!
 We absolutely loved our tour company and would definitely book experiences with them again!

 I recommend dressing in layers if you can!
-When we got back down the mountain, we were all pretty toasty in the 85°F weather.
-(What a drastic temperature change to pack for! 😆) After we finished eating our breakfast, we hopped back on our shuttle which returned us to our hotel so that we could reunite with my husband (who, I might add, totally regretted not joining us for the sunrise… 😉).
+When we got back down the mountain, we were all pretty toasty in the 85°F weather as you can see in the above photo how sunny it was at the golf course where we had a proper meal.
+What a drastic temperature change to pack for! 😆 After we finished eating our breakfast, we hopped back on our shuttle which returned us to our hotel so that we could reunite with my husband (who, I might add, totally regretted not joining us for the sunrise… 😉).

 There we quickly packed up our things in the room, changed out of the clothes that we had worn to the freezing summit, and took one last dip in the awesome resort infinity pools before checking out of the Andaz.

-We crossed the street and visited The Shops at Wailea to do some retail therapy and then had lunch at MonkeyPod (everyone told us the Mai Tai was a must-try!) before heading up to Lahaina to catch the last ferry of the day to Lana’i!
+We crossed the street and visited The Shops at Wailea to do some retail therapy and then had lunch at MonkeyPod (everyone told us the Mai Tai was a must-try; it was definitely tasty!!!) before heading up to Lahaina to catch the last ferry of the day to Lana’i!